Infante Francisco de Paula of Spain: Political struggles

 King Ferdinand VII remained childless during the 1820s.
 His third wife, Maria Josepha Amalia of Saxony was barren.
 It was expected that his second brother, Infante Carlos, would succeed him.
 Religious and conservative, Don Carlos was married to the Portuguese Infanta Maria Francisca of Braganza.
 The couple had three sons.
 Infante Francisco de Paula supported his brothers's absolutist political views even if his own were more moderate liberal, but his energetic wife constantly dragged him into endless political struggles.
 Luisa Carlotta, although constantly pregnant, was meddlesome with a keen interest in government affairs.
 As she had a grudge against Maria Francisca and Maria Francisca's sister, Maria Teresa, Princess of Beira (widow of Francisco de Paula's cousin, Infante Pedro Carlos), Luisa Carlotta was determined to avoid Don Carlos becoming King after Ferdinand VII's death.
 The opportunity came with the death of Queen Maria Josepha in May 1829.
-On good terms with her brother in law Ferdinand VII, Luisa Carlotta convinced the king to marry her sister Maria Christina of the Two Sicilies.
+On good terms with her brother in law Ferdinand VII, Luisa Carlotta convinced the King to marry her sister Maria Christina of the Two Sicilies.
 Their wedding took place in December that same year.
 The eldest of Ferdinand VII and Maria Christina's two daughters, Isabella, became heir to the crown thanks in great part to Luisa Carlotta's intervention.
 Don Carlos and his family opposed the change of the succession and they had to leave the country.
 Ferdinand VII died shortly after, on 29 September 1833.

-At the ascension to the Spanish throne of the three-year-old Isabella II of Spain, under the regency of Queen Maria Christina, Infante Francisco de Paula was disappointed at not being included in the new government.
+At the ascension to the Spanish throne of the three-year-old Isabella II, under the regency of Queen Maria Christina, Infante Francisco de Paula was disappointed at not being included in the new government.
 Three months after Ferdinand VII's death, Maria Christina secretly contracted a morganatic marriage with a sergeant from the royal guard.
 Luisa Carlotta quarreled with her sister over this marriage.
 Within months, Don Francsico and his wife began to conspire against the regent with the support of the liberals.
 Spain plunged into turmoil as Don Carlos and his ultra-royalist followers attempted to seize power by force, unleashing a civil war (1833 -1839).
 Maria Christina held on to power with the help of the moderates.
 She mistrusted her ambitious sister and when in 1837 Don Francisco claimed a place in the senate, Maria Christina refused to approve his appointment.
 This not only thwarted the Infante's appointment, but cemented the enmity between Luisa Carlotta and her sister, the Queen regent.
 Their relationship never recovered.
 For the next five years Francisco de Paula and his wife intrigued against Maria Christina, undermining her power.
 These political intrigues were such as that Maria Christina ordered Infante Francisco and his family to move abroad.